seafoam-jasper/IntoDataScience/Data-Practicle.md

 This dataset is rather rich in information.
 However the first thing I’d like to investigate further is the relationship between the states and number of honey producing colonies.
-Here let’s assume a **H0** - *states have no impact on the number of honey producing colonies.* Followed by a **H1** - *states do have an impact on the number of honey producing colonies.* Let’s plot a boxplot of state and numcol to verify this.
+Let’s plot a box plot of state and numcol to verify this.

 ![](Data-Practicle_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->